michaelfester/docs/docs/reference/computed-columns/if-then-else-column.md

 {% /callout %}

 {% callout %}
-It’s also possible to add more than one case in the event that you have multiple criteria to fulfill.
+It's also possible to add more than one case in the event that you have multiple criteria to fulfill.
 {% /callout %}